-3: Can we use a cutting fluid?
+- 3. Can we use a cutting fluid? - a.
 Answer: No. To be applicable to Mars or the Moon, fluids are not allowed.
-Compressed gas is allowed though but the mass of the pneumatic system needs to be included in the total system mass

-4: Can we use a coagulant to melt the ice?

-- Answer: While not restricted, it is not recommended for several reasons. - 1.
-There may be a safety/disposal issues that restrict which chemicals can be used, and - 2.
+Compressed gas is allowed though but the mass of the pneumatic system needs to be included in the total system mass - 4.
+Can we use a coagulant to melt the ice? - a.
+Answer: While not restricted, it is not recommended for several reasons. - i.
+There may be safety/disposal issues that restrict which chemicals can be used, and - ii.
 Use of coagulants are probably not practical for Mars unless your team has a plan for manufacturing these chemicals with locally obtained materials (i.e., ISRU).
 If you do choose to propose use of a coagulant, the specific chemicals will need to be reviewed by the NASA Safety Office prior to approval.
-Additionally, you must separate the resulting water and only deliver that water to the collection bucket.

-5: Does the team melt ice into water for water extraction?

-• Answer: It is up to each team to develop a process for water extraction that works best for them
+Additionally, you must separate the resulting water and only deliver that water to the collection bucket. - 5.
+Does the team melt ice into water for water extraction? - a.
+Answer: It is up to each team to develop a process for water extraction that works best for them a.
+Answer: Hands-on and Hands-off operations can occur at any time during the competition - whether drilling or identifying layers for the digital core.
+At no point does the system have to be autonomous (although that would be very cool!).
+A full description of the Hands-on and Hands-off operations is thoroughly described on the website, as follows: